qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/raster.rst

   >>> rlayer.setDrawingStyle(QgsRasterLayer.SingleBandPseudoColor)
   >>> rlayer.setColorShadingAlgorithm(QgsRasterLayer.PseudoColorShader)

-The ``PseudoColorShader`` is a basic shader that highlighs low values in blue and high values in red.
+The ``PseudoColorShader`` is a basic shader that highlights low values in blue and high values in red.
 Another, ``FreakOutShader`` uses more fancy colors and according to the documentation, it will frighten your granny and make your dogs howl.